 The Commission has also been actively involved in proceedings at FERC related to the supply and interstate transmission of natural gas.
 Natural gas is a primary source of fuel for power plants.
-The Legal Division participates in cases where gas supply and transportation, as well as competing rights among states to receiveshipped gas, are at issue.
+The Legal Division participates in cases where gas supply and transportation, as well as competing rights among states to receipt of shipped gas, are at issue.